rocky-linux/documentation/en/rocky/8/guides/RL_mirroring_lsyncd.md

 make install
 ```

-When done, you should have the lsyncd binary installed and ready for use in /usr/local/bin
+When done, you should have the lsyncd binary installed and ready for use in */usr/local/bin*

-# Lsyncd Systemd Service
+# lsycnd Systemd Service

-Neither install method will create a systemd service for starting.
-We want to be able to set this to start on a reboot, because if you are doing mirroring, you don't want the mirror to be offline because you forgot to manually start a service.
-That's very embarrassing!
-Creating the systemd service is not terribly difficult.
+Neither install method will create a systemd service for starting lsyncd on a reboot.
+We want to be able to do just that, because if you are mirroring files, you don't want the mirror to be offline because you forgot to manually start a service.

+That's very embarrassing for any sysadmin!

+Creating the systemd service is not terribly difficult, though, and will save you a lot of time in the long run.

-## Create The Lsyncd Service File
+## Create The lsyncd Service File

-This file can be created anywhere, even in the root directory of your server, and once it is created, we will install it to the correct location.
+This file can be created anywhere, even in the root directory of your server.
+Once it is created, we can easily move it the right location.

 `vi /root/lsyncd.service`